Study: When have I experienced a profound moment of love? How did that moment change my life?

 Pray: Ask for the grace to embrace and share God’s love with others.
 Today.

 Serve: How might I put my love into action for another?
 How might I show someone the love I have in my heart?

-Pastoral Note: The 3rd, 4th, and 5th Sundays of Lent provide an option for using the “Year A” readings at Mass for the RCIA (Rite of Christian Initiation of Adults) process.
-At the Cathedral this year, we will be using Year A during these weeks for this very reason – but for those who follow the usual cycle the reflection is offered below.
+Pastoral Note: The 3rd, 4th, and 5th Sundays of Lent provide an option for using the “Year A” readings at Mass for the RCIA (Rite of Christian Initiation of Adults) process, but for those who follow the usual cycle the reflection is offered below.